franzbu/EnhancedSpaces.spoon/README.md

 ## Setting up EnhancedSpaces
 Configuring EnhancedSpaces involves rolling up your sleeves and grabbing your keyboard.
 While it is understandable that even some power users prefer a graphical user interface for adjusting the preferences of their applications, there are substantial advantages to text based configuration that are easily missed unless experienced first-hand.

-One such benefit is that once you've got the knack of it, making changes to your setup is straightforward and quick, which are reasons why you have become interested in EnhancedSpaces in the first place, right?
+One such benefit is that once you've got the knack of it, making changes to your setup is straightforward and efficient, which are reasons why you have become interested in EnhancedSpaces in the first place, right?

 Once you've installed EnhancedSpaces, add the following lines to the file `~/.hammerspoon/init.lua` (you can edit that file by clicking the Hammerspoon icon in your menu bar and choosing 'Open Config').
 You might also want to adjust the amount and names of your mSpaces and `startmSpace`, which is the mSpace you are greeted with: